 Are tobacco products that are labelled “natural”, “organic” or “additive-free” safe to use?

 Some tobacco products may be labelled as natural, organic or additive-free.
 This wording is mainly used for marketing purposes.
 These tobacco products are not safer than regular cigarettes, as they contain tobacco and carry the associated health risks.
 There is no safe tobacco product.
 Bidis are an example of a tobacco product that is promoted as natural, but they carry the same health risks as all other tobacco products.

 For More Information

-For information about the health risks of smoking and how you can quit smoking, visit the following websites:
+For information about the health risks of tobacco and how you can quit tobacco products, visit the following: